What is the Duke of Edinburgh’s Award?

 - Expedition section: 3 days/2 nights

-- If you didn't do Bronze, you must undertake a further 6 months in either the Volunteering or the longer of the Physical or Skills sections.
+- If you didn't do Bronze, you must undertake a further 6 months in either Volunteering, Physical or Skills sections.

 - Volunteering section: 12 months